chembl/surechembl-data-client/README.md

     Integrity error ({ERROR}); data={RECORD}

 Indicates that an integrity error was detected while inserting some other data record.

-See 'Insert vs Update' above.
+There are two situations where referential integrity errors are expected:

+* When (re)loading bibliographic data for supplementary front file updates.
+Here, integrity errors are discarded because bibliographic data is not expected to change and the duplicates are simply re-processed for convenience.

+* When attributes for a document/chemical mapping change after the original extraction.
+This can happen when extra annotations are found for a given chemical, e.g. due to delayed image processing.
+Integrity errors are currently discarded in this case, so some document/chemical annotation counts may be out of date; however this only happens in a small fraction of cases when processing supplementary data.

     KeyError detected when processing titles for {PUB NUMBER}; title language or text data may be missing